Can I Get Braces If I Have Implants, Veneers or Crowns?

 Braces and Crowns

 Dental crowns are often used to cover teeth that have decayed and can’t be filled, have been chipped or broken, or have had a root canal.
-If you have one or more crowns, you can still have braces.
+Can you have braces if you have a crown (or more than one crown?)
+Yes you can.
 When the brackets are applied, a different adhesive is used to attach them to crowns instead of natural teeth.
 Otherwise, the treatment is the same.

 Crowns can also be added after teeth have been straightened with braces.
 In this case, they are the “crowning” touch to your spectacular smile.